Case Study: Orchestra Video recording

 The Challenge: Live video & audio recording

-To film a Cello Concerto and produce a HD blu-ray disc of the recording.
-The music was performed by Catherine Hewgill and the Verbrugghen Ensemble.
-Featuring some of Australia’s best musicians, most of them members of the Australian Symphony Orchestra.
+We filmed a live performance of a cello concerto and produced a high-definition Blu-ray recording.
+The piece was performed by Catherine Hewgill and the Verbrugghen Ensemble, featuring some of Australia’s finest musicians – many from the Australian Symphony Orchestra.

 The Tasks: Multi-camera live recording

-We used use 7 cameras, 4 camera operators, a camera assistant and a data wrangler to deal with the considerable amount of HD video data.
+We deployed seven cameras, operated by four camera operators, supported by a camera assistant and a data wrangler to manage the large volume of HD footage.

 Live Event